mxklb/multilang/README.md

 ## Plain HTML/JS Internationalisation Wrapper for R.js

-This is an example implementation demonstrating a possible usage of the _R.js_ lib written by [Keith Cirkel](https://github.com/keithamus).
+This is an example implementation demonstrating a usage of the _R.js_ lib written by [Keith Cirkel](https://github.com/keithamus).

 This example is published using gh-pages.
 To check it out visit: [http://maxkalb.github.io/multilang/](http://maxkalb.github.io/multilang/).

-I began this 'project' as _R.js_-example to be used for client side JS only internationalization in webamps.
+I began this 'project' as _R.js_-example to be used for client side JS only internationalization in webapps.
 I did this, to learn how to use and handle the _R.js_ lib, with the vision in mind to integrate it later on into an existing project of mine.
 It finally grew up to some kind of interface (API/Wrapper) around _R.js_.
 My main purpose of it is, to make translation as easy and separted from the rest of the webapp as possible.
 Steps for adding new languages are almost automized.
-The code is written to be (hopefully) understandable, maintainable and reusage friendly.
+The code is written to be (hopefully) easy understandable, maintainable and reusage friendly.

 Single translations are defined within single javascript ('json') files for a best abstraction purpose.
 The initialization uses a prefined default language, while providing the user the ability to switch the language on demand.
 The selected language is always